lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#heading--contents)

-An extended implementation of a Groovy Toolkit-based connector can provide additional functionality in the customizer script context and support additional customizations.

 [Scripted REST connector](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html) does not define `configuration` binding in the top-level scope of its customizer script.
 Instead, it allows to use `init`, `decorate`, and `release` methods inside a closure passed into the `customize` method, which is defined in the script's top-level scope.

-The `init` method accepts a closure, in which you can customize a passed in [HTTPClientBuilder](https://hc.apache.org/httpcomponents-client-4.5.x/current/httpclient/apidocs/org/apache/http/impl/client/HttpClientBuilder.html) instance.
+The `init` method accepts a closure, in which you can configure a passed in [HTTPClientBuilder](https://hc.apache.org/httpcomponents-client-4.5.x/current/httpclient/apidocs/org/apache/http/impl/client/HttpClientBuilder.html) instance, which will be used to build customized [CloseableHttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/current/httpclient/apidocs/org/apache/http/impl/client/CloseableHttpClient.html).
 The `init` closure runs when the connector configuration is initialized.

-The `decorate` method accepts a closure in which you can customize an instance of [CloseableHttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/current/httpclient/apidocs/org/apache/http/impl/client/CloseableHttpClient.html) built with the HTTPClientBuilder.
-Then, your customized HTTP client is provided as the `customizedConnection` binding for making requests in connector's scripts.
-The decorate closure runs on any ICF operation.
+The `decorate` method accepts a closure in which you can customize further an instance of the HTTP client built with the HTTPClientBuilder.
+Then, the HTTP client is provided as the `customizedConnection` binding for making requests in the connector's scripts.
+The decorate closure runs on every ICF operation.

-The `release` closure runs when the connector is disposed.
+> The `release` closure runs when the stateful configuration is released.
+It could be used to dispose any custom objects not handled by the ICF.
+Otherwise you don not need to call the release method.

-> Unless you define temporary resources outside of ICF, you might not need to call the `release` method, which takes a closure to run when the connector is disposed.

-The closures passed into `init`, `decorate`, and `release` methods have their [delegates](https://groovy-lang.org/closures.html#_delegation_strategy) assigned an instance of the `org.forgerock.openicf.connectors.scriptedrest.ScriptedRESTConfiguration` class, which functionally extends `org.forgerock.openicf.connectors.groovy.ScriptedConfiguration` and thus, provides access to `propertyBag` and the other connector's configuration properties.
+The closures passed into `init`, `decorate`, and `release` methods have their [delegates](https://groovy-lang.org/closures.html#_delegation_strategy) assigned an instance of the `org.forgerock.openicf.connectors.scriptedrest.ScriptedRESTConfiguration` class, which extends `org.forgerock.openicf.connectors.groovy.ScriptedConfiguration` and thus provides access to `propertyBag` and the other connector's configuration properties.

 This means that in the `init` closure you can update the `propertyBag` content during the connector configuration initialization and before any scripted ICF operations are performed, and in the `decorate` closure, you can update the `propertyBag` content at runtime.